playjoa/QuickCriptographyAlgorithm/README.md

 # QuickCriptographyAlgorithm
 Made this for a school project

-With this you can choose what chars you want to include, create a custom key!
+With this you can choose what chars you want to include and create a custom key!

 <strong> Input Example: </strong> <br>
 DESLIGA O FREEZER A NOTCHE!